Welcome, Thank you for Volunteering

 Adults in Scouting support the Movement in the following ways:

-• working directly with young people as Leaders, Assistant Leaders, Section Assistants and parent helpers;
+• working directly with young people as Leaders;

-• supporting other adults as volunteer managers (ie: Group Lead Volunteesr and District Lead Volunteers);
+• supporting other adults as volunteer managers (ie: Group Lead Volunteers and District Lead Volunteers);

-• looking after the administrative side of Scouting as Chairs, Secretaries, Administrators and Treasurers, etc;
+• looking after the administrative side of Scouting as Chairs, Administrators and Treasurers, etc;

-• supporting Scouting as members of Scout Active Support Units, Skills Instructors, Activity Advisers, Trainers, etc.
+• supporting Scouting as members of Support Team Members, Activity Instructors, Trainers, etc.

 We offer support and training for all of these roles and tasks to ensure you get the most out of your time and learn new skills along the way!